 Emotional triggers (especially loneliness, rejection, and grief) sometimes point to needs that go beyond self-help articles.
 If you're dealing with:

-• Persistent depression or anxiety
+• Persistent depression or anxiety tied to porn use

 • Trauma from childhood or past relationships